 Bone Daddies Bermondsey Development Kitchen Interiors

 This development kitchen is located inside a railway arch.
 It’s an industrial space with high tables and stools.
 Wooden pallets are fixed to the walls and woven with fairy lights.
 There is an open kitchen so you can see the chefs preparing your food.
-This place was really busy on our visit and I can see the appeal.
-The ramen is very good, and you feel as though you are in a secret location.
-Go with a bunch of ramen loving friends and you’ll all be very happy!
+This place was bustling on our visit, and I can see the appeal.
+The ramen is delicious, and you feel as though you are in a secret location.
+Go with a bunch of ramen loving friends, and you’ll all be pleased!

 Bone Daddies Bermondsey Information

-To find out more about the restaurant go to the Bone Daddies Website.
+To find out more about the restaurant, go to the Bone Daddies Website.
 The address is 27-28 Old Jamaica Business Estate, 24 Old Jamaica Road, London SE16 4AW.
 The nearest station is Bermondsey or London Bridge.
-Current opening times listed are Friday 5-10pm, Saturday 12-10pm and Sunday 12-8pm.
+Current opening times listed are Friday 5 pm until 10 pm, Saturday 12 pm until 10 pm and Sunday 12 pm until 8 pm.
 You will see street signs pointing you in the right direction.
-The Secret Gold Mine Coffee Shop and Unbrew Open Brewery can also be found on this industrial estate.
+The Secret Gold Mine Coffee Shop can also be found on this industrial estate.

 Author: Homegirl London.
 Photographs: Interior image from Bone Daddies Website, other images by Homegirl London.
 Thanks: Homeboy for dining with me.